backend-development/backend-development-textbook/source/rest-api.md

 Currently three main API Styles are used on the Web:

-* SOAP, designed 1998 at Microsoft, uses XML and POST requests to make "remote procedure calls"
+* **SOAP**, designed 1998 at Microsoft,
+uses XML and POST requests to make "remote procedure calls"
-* REST, described in 2000, uses different HTTP Methods and Status Messages to access "resources"
+* **REST**, described in 2000,
+uses different HTTP Methods and Status Messages to access "resources"
-* GraphQL, released 2015 by Facebook, uses POST requests, it's own query language and JSON
+* **GraphQL**, released 2015 by Facebook,
+uses POST requests, it's own query language and JSON

 This Guide is concerned with REST, there is a second guide for [GraphQL](/graphql-api.html).
 SOAP is rearely offered with Rails, but there is a [soap client](https://github.com/savonrb/savon) in